 (E) For any Development with favorable financing (generally below market debt) that will remain in place and transfer to the new owner, the appraisal must include a separate value for the existing favorable financing with supporting information.

-(F) If required the appraiser must include a separate assessment of personal property, furniture, fixtures, and equipment ("FF&E") and/or intangible items.
+(F) If required the appraiser must include a separate assessment of personal property, furniture, fixtures, and equipment (FF&E) and/or intangible items.
 If personal property, FF&E, or intangible items are not part of the transaction or value estimate, a statement to such effect should be included.

 (11) Marketing Time.
 Given property characteristics and current market conditions, the appraiser(s) should employ a reasonable marketing period.
 The report should detail existing market conditions and assumptions considered relevant.